khalid972010/IFurnish/README.md

 ## IFurnish

-an E-commerce furniture website that allows users to purchase different categories of furniture, adding to wish list, adding to cart.
+An E-commerce furniture website that allows users to purchase different categories of furniture, adding to wish list, adding to cart.

 ## Used Technologies